 Since then, this show-stopping cake has become my husband’s absolute favorite cake.
 How could I not learn how to make it for him?
 In the beginning, I made the cake exactly like the original recipe says to, baking two layers, then slicing them horizontally to make four layers.
 This method is delicious because the juice from the peaches and the icing seep into the cut layers, and it is beautiful because it makes a huge cake.
 Unfortunately, the only cake dome I owned that would cover such a large cake broke a few years ago.
 (I never think to replace it until I make this cake - maybe I’ll take care of that now!)
 So, instead of making it as a four-layer cake, I've been making it in three layers - still beautiful, still delicious, just not quite as tall.

 I introduced this cake to our Cafe a few years ago, and everyone agrees this is the best peach cake ever!
 We usually serve it for the first time each year around my husband’s birthday, so everyone can celebrate with him!
 Now we’re sharing the recipe with you.
-If you haven’t already joined our Recipe Club, you can do it now by clicking here, so you can receive the recipe formatted to print on a recipe card.
-And, if you need a recipe box to put it in, you can find those here.
+You can find the recipe formatted to print on a recipe card in our Recipe Archives.
+And, if you need a recipe box to put it in, you can find our favorite here.

 What we're Pinning